ItziarI/SupportingMaterial-for-the-guide/README.md

 Supported Information of the tutorial paper *A guide to test association between Polygenic Risk Scores and psychological and psychiatric traits: practical examples* can be reproduced with the provided material in the repository.

 Examples of different complexity are also included to better understand the underlying steps and procedure.
 In all cases, the raw data and the R code are available so that the reader can reproduce its own output.
-Nevertheless, the generated *html* files have also been included to ease the reading, if wanted.
+Nevertheless, the generated *pdf* files have also been included to ease the reading, if wanted.